vitar/clrf/src/en/practice/p02-needs-checklist.md

 ☐ Self-realization (sense of meaning and achievement)

-☐ Novelty and impressions (travel, hobbies, new practices)
+☐ Novelty and experiences (travel, hobbies, new practices)

 ## 4. Shared / couple

-☐ Common goals (family future, projects, plans)
+☐ Common goals (the family's future, projects, plans)

-☐ Traditions and rituals (joint holidays, habits)
+☐ Traditions and rituals (shared holidays, routines)

-☐ Shared time (quality, not only quantity)
+☐ Shared time (quality, not just quantity)

 ☐ Sense of “we” (identity of the couple, not just two individuals)

 ## 5. Social / external

-☐ Recognition as a couple (from family, friends, environment)
+☐ Recognition as a couple (from family, friends, and the community)

-☐ Social support (not to be isolated)
+☐ Social support (to avoid isolation)

-☐ Harmony with the environment (minimal external pressure)
+☐ Harmony with the surrounding environment (minimal external pressure)

 My notes and additions
 ____________________________________________________________